Alfresco/acs-deployment/docs/helm/examples/with-elasticsearch-connector.md

 ## Prerequisites

-Depending on where do you want to install Alfresco Content Services (ACS) , you need to follow the corresponding guide, for instance this is the one for a Kubernetes cluster based on [Docker Desktop](..\docker-desktop-deployment.md).
+Depending on where do you want to install Alfresco Content Services (ACS) , you need to follow the corresponding guide, for instance this is the one for a Kubernetes cluster based on [Docker Desktop](../docker-desktop-deployment.md).

 ## Deploy

-In order to replace Alfresco Search wiht Alfresco Elasticsearch Connector you need to set the `alfresco-elasticsearch-connector.enabled` property to `true` and `alfresco-search.enabled` to `false`.
+In order to replace Alfresco Search with Alfresco Elasticsearch Connector you need to set the `alfresco-elasticsearch-connector.enabled` property to `true` and `alfresco-search.enabled` to `false`.
 You can use the esc_values.yaml file in the Git repository adding more configuration if required.

 The Alfresco Elasticsearch Connector will start **4 new Kubernetes deployment** for live indexing: